 Preset and Customizable Cross Sections and Material Properties

-Analysis3D includes a comprehensive library of commonly used structural steel cross sections, including sections from US AISC, UK British Steel, Eurocode, Australia and New Zealand, China GB, Russia GOST, India BIS and even Timber.
+Analysis3D includes a comprehensive library of commonly used structural steel cross sections, including sections from US AISC, UK British Steel, Eurocode, Australia and New Zealand, China GB, Russia GOST, India BIS, Japan JIS and even Timber.
 You can easily update the library by customizing and adding your own cross-sectional properties.

 Joint and member loads can be specified.
 For member loads, there are 5 different types of loads that you can input; point loads, moments, distributed loads, symmetrical trapezoidal distributed load, or non‐symmetrical trapezoidal distributed load.
 These load types are also displayed in the program, as shown below.

-Analysis3D also includes the option to calculate and add wind loads according to different standards: Eurocode 1991-1-4 and ASCE 7-10.
+Analysis3D also includes the option to calculate and add wind loads, snow loads and seismic loads according to different standards: Eurocode and ASCE 7-16.

 You can create load combinations, with a maximum of 9 different load cases, so each Load Case can have a different Load Factor.
 Temperature loads are also included to reflect changes in surrounding temperature, which cause thermal stresses onto structural members.

 Analysis3D has several display options to help you better visualize and interpret the structure and the results.

 Calculation and Analysis Function